 Once we understand grief as a natural and normal process we can be patient with others as they try to recover from their losses.

 Believe that the day will come that you will begin to see the hope again.
 You can survive.
-You may think to be alone will ease the pain but it rarely does.
+You may think being alone will ease the pain but it rarely does.
 Here are some tips that may help you lead a loved one through this difficult time or yourself.

 Don’t dismiss their pain.
 Share your own experience with loss.
-If they need help do a small task for them; picking up children from school, doing laundry, buying grocery, taking care of pets.
+If they need help do a small task for them; picking up children from school, doing laundry, buying groceries, taking care of pets.